nclslbrn/forsaken-ideas/README.md

 ```
-+ dist/ Whole site exported (production ready)
+╠═══ dist/ Whole site exported (production ready)
-+ public/ Where projects are exported (to be used on gallery Vue app)
+╠═══ public/ Where projects are exported (to be used on gallery Vue app)
-+ sketch/
+╠═══ sketch/
-|---+ your-fantastic-JS-project/ - Where you code new sketch
+║...╠═══ your-fantastic-JS-project/ Where you code new sketch
-|-------+ assets/ - A folder to store some files (fonts, img), Vite will lookat this specific folder
+║...╠═══ assets/ A folder to store some files (fonts, img), Vite will lookat this specific folder
-|-------+ index.js - Sketch entry point
+║...╠═══ index.js Sketch entry point
-|-------+ property.json - Sketch properties, details below
+║...╠═══ property.json Sketch properties, details below
-|-------+ capture.jpg - 1200px illustration for Open Graph (adapth the height to fit you image ratio)
+║...╠═══ capture.jpg 1200px illustration for Open Graph (adapt the height to fit you image ratio)
-|-------+ thumbnail.jpg - 600px image for gallery (adapt the height too)
+║...╠═══ thumbnail.jpg 600px image for gallery (adapt the height too)
-+ sketch-common/ - Files you want to import in multiple sketch (not used in production, only on development)
+╠═══ sketch-common/ Files you want to import in multiple sketch (not used in production, only on development)
-+ src/ - Gallery Vue App (dev files)
+╠═══ src/ Gallery Vue App (dev files)
-+ tasks/ - Nodejs scripts used in Vite config (CLI to create a new project, batch building all project, merge each sketch metadata into a central file used by the gallery)
+╠═══ tasks/ Nodejs scripts used in Vite config (CLI to create a new project, batch building all project, merge each sketch metadata into a central file used by the gallery)
-|-------+ ...- A bunch of dotfiles (nothing fancy here)
+║...╠═══ ...- A bunch of dotfiles (nothing fancy here)
-|-------+ site-meta.json - Some info that will be injected in HTML <meta> (OpenGraph)
+║...╠═══ site-meta.json Some info that will be injected in HTML <meta> (OpenGraph)
-|-------+ sketch.rollup.config.mjs - Task to dev or build a specific sketch
+║...╠═══ sketch.vite.config.js Task to dev or build a specific sketch

 ```

-### Sketch properties example
+### Sketch properties example (could be generated with a CLI, see NPM script below)
 ```
 {
     "libs": [